Facebook Office Security Includes Batman-esque Weirdness

 Specifics aside, Facebook’s security detail is managed by Jill Leavens Jones, a former member of the U.S. Secret Service and head of the 70-person executive protection team at Facebook.
 In a public filing, it was revealed that the company’s board last year approved $10 million for an annual security allowance for the Zuckerberg family alone.

-Constant monitoring takes place, both online and in the world at large to identify and prioritize threats against Zuckerberg and other higher-profile executives.
+Constant monitoring takes place, both online and in the world at large, to identify and prioritize threats against Zuckerberg and other higher-profile executives.
 The company reports numerous Zuckerberg death threats each week.